DJSures/NABU-Internet-Adapter/README.md

 - If your Internet Adapter version is not the most recent, your message will be ignored

-- If you do not provide enough information about the issue, and steps you have taken to remedy the issue, your message will be ignored
+- If you do not provide enough information about the issue, and steps you have attempted to remedy the issue, your message will be ignored

 - If you have issues with these rules, your message will be ignored ;)